 - Mutual Fund Taxation – How Mutual Fund Returns Are Taxed in India?

 AMFI came out with the campaign “Mutual Funds Sahi Hai” two years back.
 This four words campaign means that Mutual Funds are good in all respects.
-The main objective of this campaign was to create awareness among the Indians regarding Mutual Funds and bring more investors in the stock market.
+The main objective of this campaign was to create awareness among the Indians regarding Mutual Funds and bring more investors to the stock market.

 In this post, we tried to cover some major mistakes that plenty of investors make while investing in Mutual Funds.
 If you prevent yourself from committing these mistakes, we hope that you would become a better investor in the long run.
 Happy Investing!